One-com/purify/README.md

 * `.json(rawValue, defaultValue)`

-Mostly, you can leave `defaultValue` empty, which will cause ratify to return `undefined` in case the value doesn't pass validation.
+Mostly, you can leave `defaultValue` empty, which will cause purify to return `undefined` in case the value doesn't pass validation.